 The Objections I know are Coming

 This is the kind of argument where no one wins.
-It can be hurtful to other people (especially when it’s untrue) and it tries to trap you in having no choice but to be miserable.
+It can be hurtful to others when it’s untrue and it traps you with no choice but to be miserable.

-You also risk unnecessarily closing yourself off to the possibility of something that improves your own mental wellness and reduces your suffering.
+You risk unnecessarily closing yourself to the possibility of something that improves your experience in life.
 Which sucks…

 Thankfully, a person isn’t condemned to a life of being miserable because they were born into struggle.
 It means that no matter what your circumstances are, there is the possibility of happiness and contentment.